 A 26% tax credit is available for solar PV systems installed in 2020 and 2021.
 In August of 2022, under the new extension, ITC was raised to 30% for installations taking place between the years of 2022 and 2032.
 It will decrease to 26% for systems installed in 2033 and to 22% for systems installed in 2034.
 Unless Congress renews it, the tax credit will expire in 2035.

 For example, now if you pay $20,000 for a solar panel installation, you can claim a tax credit of $6,000.
 That means a brand new and high quality solar power installation done by Phoenix Power would cost you 30% less.
-This is a great return on your solar investment.
+And that isn’t counting state or local rebates and incentives.